Distribution

 - Ideal for internal tools, custom integrations, and plugins under active development

-- Not discoverable in the marketplace
+- Not discoverable in the marketplace, by search, or by direct link to non-owners

 - Can be promoted to public distribution later